During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 Genesis 1064nm Laser Toning

-I typically suggest sessions every two weeks for consistent improvement in skin texture, tone, and oil control.
+Recommended every 2 weeks for gradual improvement in tone, texture, and oil control.

 Laser Hair Removal